 Talking Books is a reading program for blind and handicapped patrons.
 It is sponsored by the National Library Service, and funded by federal, state and local sources.
-Books, magazines, and some music materials are produced on cassette, digital and in Braille and sent to patrons with the playback equipment.
+Books, magazines, and some music materials are produced in audio and Braille formats and sent to patrons with the playback equipment.

 Anyone who, because of a physical disability (either temporary or permanent), is unable to use normal print is eligible for this service.
 The disability may be due to blindness, partial vision, the inability to hold a book, or any other condition which precludes reading normal print.

 Applicants must be citizens of the United States or its territories.
 Preference shall be given at all times to the needs of blind and other physically impaired honorably discharged veterans.
 The application forms are available from the Talking Books Consultant or may be downloaded from http//:kslib.info/talking.
 A certifying authority must sign the application.

 EQUIPMENT AND MATERIALS

 After the completed application has been processed, patrons will be sent a specialized digital player as requested.
 Specific reading materials can be selected from Talking Books Topics.
 Published six times per year, this is available in large print or in audio format.
 Braille materials are listed in Braille Book Review.
 Books can also be sent automatically to patrons from a list of preferred subject areas as noted on the application form.